BrianMedinaSilva/Censory/README.md

 > dotnet run

 ## Features
-- 16 challenging turn-based battles (not counting an optional encounter for the clinically insane)
+- 20 challenging turn-based battles (not counting an optional encounter for the clinically insane)
 - 3 party members, each with their own "toggles" that change how skills function
-- 9 skills that account for a wide array of different playstyles
+- Several skills that account for a wide array of different playstyles
 - Enemy targeting AI that prioritizes targets based on your stats (lowest HP, highest STR, etc.)
 - A dynamic quick time event (QTE) mechanic that allows you to reduce damage and debuffs from enemies
 - Unique damage over time (DoT) mechanics inspired by Calculus and Physics